 I am a Latina blogger so I work with Latino networks too like DiMe Media, Society Culinaria and Latina Bloggers Connect.

 But I also work directly with the brands not through networks since I collaborate in various recipe sites owned by leading food brands.
 From time to time I also get hired to do food video and photography.

 There are networks like Yummly or Chicory that distribute the content you publish.
 This last one also adds links to amazon and other stores for buying food products to make the recipes and you get revenue from that.

-I do not have experience with affiliate marketing however I have had advertising on my site but decided to turn it off because for me the guest experience is more important than the few dollars banner advertising brings.
+I do not have experience with affiliate marketing, however I have had advertising on my site but decided to turn it off.
+For me the guest experience is more important than the few dollars banner advertising brings.
 I want to provide a nonintrusive experience when people enter my site.
 I just want them to enjoy the photos and connect with me via the recipes I publish and being invited to come back.

 Connecting with Other Foodie bloggers